dvlprdave/pbc-v2/content/posts/2019-06-24-for-in-vs-for-of/index.md

 Let's clear something up that will hopefully help you understand the when and why of for..in and for..of before we dive into any examples.

-In JavaScript, we have something called **iterables**.
+In js, we have something called **iterables**.
 It's simply a data structure that allows you to access a collection of data sequentially.
 When we go over that data one by one, its called **iteration**.

 Iterables are arrays and strings, as they are collections that have an order.

-Under the hood, JavaScript has given a method to these iterables called `Symbol.iterator`.
+Under the hood, js has given a method to these iterables called `Symbol.iterator`.
 This is all built in and is what allows arrays and strings to be iterables without having to do anything to make them so.

 Great, now that you know what an iterable is, we can get to the core of this post.